imh/imh.github.io/_posts/2016-05-27-monad-cheatsheet.md

 You didn't have to deal with any of the bug-prone headache of unpacking or repacking `x` and `y`, but now you get to use them the easy way.

 That's a bit abstract, so let's make it concrete with an example.
-To show how to use this lambda style syntax to build real programs, we just chain them together without having to deal with any of `case` statements to handle potential `Nothing`s:
+To show how to use this lambda style syntax to build real programs, we just chain them together without having to deal with any `case` statements to handle potential `Nothing`s:

 {% highlight haskell %}
 justThree =